Integrated water Policy in Flanders

 The Flemish Decree on Integrated Water Policy

-The Flemish Decree on Integrated Water Policy is officially approved in July 2003 (Belgium Law Gazette, 14.11.03).
+The Flemish Decree on Integrated Water Policy is officially approved in July 2003.
 This decree is the juridical implementation of the European Water Framework Directive and the Floods Directive in Flemish law.

 The organisation and planning of the integrated water management